 This post contains affiliate links.
 Affiliate links support A Joyfully Mad Kitchen at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.

 Luckily five years of marriage and experimenting with cooking has helped me try all kinds of new dishes.
-Over the last year or so, I’ve really come to cooking chicken thighs.
-It used to intimidate me making them because I wasn’t sure I’d cook them fully or that I wouldn’t like them.
+I’ve really come to love cooking chicken thighs.

 How to Pan Sear Chicken Thighs